flatironinstitute/sciware/12_Functions/main.md

         x0 = xnew
     return xnew
 ```
 Look it has docs!
-I suggest you even write the docs *before* you write the
+We suggest you even write the docs *before* you write the
 body of the function.

 Q: are we done with this basic draft?